We’ve all been there. A customer reaches out with a baffling technical issue that no one on the team has encountered before.

 The result?

-That ticket languishes at the top of the queue, leading to a frustrated customer and a frustrated support team.
+That ticket languishes at the top of the queue, leading to a frustrated customer and a frustrated customer support team.

 That’s a sign that your ticket escalation system needs some work.
 A well-defined escalation process should assign a ticket to the right person or team so that they can obtain the information needed to resolve it.